tcoopman/ga-react-router/README.md

-# Google analytics for react-router
+# Google analytics for any router

+This doesn't have any depency on react-router.
+You can use it with any router you like.
+See the example for how to use it with react-router

 ## How to use